bookofproofs/bookofproofs.github.io/_sources/history/20th-century/yates.md

 6. Developed the distributed lag model, a statistical technique for estimating the impact of certain variables on a particular type of data.
 7. Proposed to analyse more complex mathematical models by breaking them into two simpler models and solving them separately.

-Born 12 May1902, Manchester, England.
+Born 12 May 1902, Manchester, England.
 Died 17 June 1994, Harpenden, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Yates/)